|What is Meningitis? Causes Symptoms Diagnosis Treatment|

 If endocarditis is suspected, a heart murmur may be heard via stethoscope.

-Blood tests to detect antibodies for viral infections such as FIP or FIV.
+Blood tests: To detect antibodies to viral infections such as FIP or FIV.
 Many cats have had exposure to the coronavirus which is responsible for FIP, so a positive test isn’t always necessarily proof a cat has FIP.

-If FIP is suspected in addition to blood tests to look for antibodies, your veterinarian may also take a sample of fluid in the abdomen for evaluation as well as specialised tests to detect the virus in the blood (PCR or ELISA).
+PCR or ELISA tests: If FIP is suspected in addition to blood tests to look for antibodies, your veterinarian may also take a sample of fluid in the abdomen for evaluation as well as specialised tests to detect the virus in the blood

 Prognosis depends on the cause of meningitis, if it is viral or fungal, the prognosis is poor, bacterial infections have a slightly more favourable outcome.